University Email Account - Security Advice

 The University has taken steps which assist in proactively identifying email accounts which may have been compromised, however it is important to note that ultimate responsibility for keeping their mailbox secure remains with each staff member or student.

-How do I recognise a phishing email?
+How to recognise a phishing email

 Some phishing emails are more obvious than others and some spammers go to great lengths to 'spoof' their intended recipients.
 Just because it looks legitimate doesn't always mean it is - web addresses and email links can be 'spoofed' and corporate images (such as bank logos, etc.) can be misused.
 Remember: if in doubt, check!